dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-5/2-connecting-dbt-models-to-dagster-assets.md

 3. In this class, create a method called `get_asset_key.`

    This is a method of `DagsterDbtTranslator` class that we'll override and customize to do as we need.
-It is a `@classmethod`, so we'll annotate it with the `@classmethod` decorator and have its first argument be `cls`, to follow [Pythonic conventions](https://builtin.com/software-engineering-perspectives/python-cls).
+It is an instance method, so we'll have its first argument be `self`, to follow [Pythonic conventions](https://builtin.com/software-engineering-perspectives/python-guide).
 The second argument refers to a dictionary/JSON object for the dbt model’s properties, which is based on the manifest file from earlier.
 Let’s call that second argument `dbt_resource_props`.
 The return value of this function is an object of the `AssetKey` class.

     ```python
     class CustomizedDagsterDbtTranslator(DagsterDbtTranslator):

-        @classmethod
-        def get_asset_key(cls, dbt_resource_props):
+        def get_asset_key(self, dbt_resource_props):
     ```

 4. Now, let’s fill in the `get_asset_key` method with our own logic for defining asset keys.